xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 ## Summary

-LPTS consists of 3 key portions
+Hope you got the basics of LPTS and its implementation on the platform.
+To summarize LPTS consists of 3 key portions
-  – Filtering of what can be punted and categorization of the flow.
+  - Filtering of what can be punted and categorization of the flow.
   – Decides where the flow needs to go to: is it LC CPU or RP CPU
-  - Policing of the flows. (per “flow” and per NPU)
+  - Policing of the flows. (per “flow” and per NPU) Stay tuned for the next tech-note in which we will cover another capability around the same area:  Dynamic LPTS.